Frequently asked questions

 We are unable today to set any particular time limit on the storage of your sensitive personal data, but we will keep it under regular review and ensure that it is not kept longer than is necessary.
 Data about the spread of the virus is likely to be extremely valuable for researchers studying both this virus and in understanding epidemic spread for the future.
 We are likely, therefore, to retain this information for much longer.

 If you are experiencing trouble logging in – please select 'Forgot your password?' at the bottom of the sign in screen, enter the email address that you used to sign up for the app, and we will send you a link to reset your password.
+Please ensure that you enter the same email exactly that you used when creating an account, as you will otherwise not receive a password reset link.
+If you have ever received one of our weekly emails, you can confirm the exact email you registered with by checking the 'to' address on that email.
 If this doesn't work, please contact us at firstname.lastname@example.org.